 We live in a time of Peak TV, when it feels like there’s always something new and Zeitgeist-y to watch.
 There’s a new Marvel thing!
 And a different new Marvel thing!
 And yet another anti-hero drama that’s too dark to actually see!
 What if, though, you want to watch something that’s legitimately different?
 If you feel burned out by that dull drumbeat of sameness, maybe you’d like to try something else.
 Maybe you’d like to watch a very wonky, very sincere, and slightly supernatural series about a bunch of Canadian theater nerds.

-Slings and Arrows is a short, very bingeable show that ran from 2003 to 2006.
+Slings and Arrows is a short, very bingeable show that ran from 2003 to 2006, and now, after a lengthy absence from easily accessible platforms, it will be available to stream in its entirety via Acorn TV.
+(Season one is available now, with season two dropping November 25 and season three on December 16.)
 Each of its three seasons is only six episodes long, and it has the one of the most goofy, highfalutin premises imaginable: It’s about a Shakespeare theater in Canada (based on the real-life Canadian Stratford), and each season focuses on a production of a different major Shakespeare play.
 It’s a show about putting on a show, in the vein 30 Rock or Murphy Brown or Sports Night, and like those shows, Slings and Arrows is a comedy.
 The characters wear old-timey outfits, bouncing around on a stage with swords and saying rhyming couplets about death, and the show knows that’s a hilarious sight to see.
 (Even funnier, they characters do it with the expectation that enough people will pay actual money to see them do it.)

 Slings and Arrows is also absolutely sincere, almost to the point of painful self-awareness.
 Its hero, played by Paul Gross, is a disgraced former actor who’s returned to his old theater to put on a production of Hamlet, except he can’t even make up his mind to do the dang thing.
 Its villain is a cackling harridan in pinstripes who seduces the theater’s hapless business manager and gasps, “Imagine if the whole town were a gift shop!” as she orgasms.
 So, yeah, it is not the most subtle show.
 But it is absolutely, unshakably heartfelt about the power of art.
 As far as I’m concerned, it’s the best TV show ever made about the messy, conflicting tensions of art and commercialism, and it is not afraid to say its thesis statements aloud: What is good art, actually?
 Is it good if people like it?
 Is it good if the artists like it?
 If it makes money?
 If it says something true?
 (To my everlasting amusement, it is very clear that good art has nothing at all to do with what critics say.)